surusgop/contact_app/docs/walkthrough.md

 }
 ```

-Two rules worth internalizing:
+Three rules worth internalizing:

 1. **Underscore-prefixed keys never reach NationBuilder.** They exist so the browser can look up an `nb_id` and so the audit log can record a human-readable name. `bulk_import` filters attributes down to `contact_method`, `contact_status`, `content`.
 2. **`contact_date` is synthetic.** NationBuilder's contact object has no date-of-contact field, so the app prepends `Date Contacted: June 17th, 2026` to the note text.
 This is why dates get spelled out (`_spell_date`) rather than kept as ISO.
+3. **`tag` doesn't go through the `attributes` dict at all.** It's read directly off the row and routed to a completely different NationBuilder resource (`signup_tags`/`signup_taggings`, not `contacts`) — see [The tagging engine](#the-tagging-engine-lines-670756).
+A row can succeed at tagging and fail its contact log, or vice versa; they're independent outcomes, not one all-or-nothing unit.

 ---

 ## app.py

-1,838 lines, ~600 of which are the nickname table.
+2,051 lines, ~600 of which are the nickname table.
 Below, "lines" refer to the current file.

 ### Module setup (lines 1–69)